NicorDesigns/NicorDesigns.github.io/_posts/2021-12-27-spring-soap-ws.markdown

 Build a SOAP Service that accept Insurance Contracts for Widgets

 Widget co is screaming for the WSDL!

 The client is going to send us an XML document over HTTP.

 This XML document will conform to a SOAP envelope specification.

-Our SOAP service will accept this XML Insurance Application Document and return an acknowledge receipt document in XML format that will conform to the SOAP specification.
+Our SOAP service will accept this XML Insurance Application Document and return an acknowledgment receipt document in XML format that will conform to the SOAP specification.

 Now, all of this will be specified in our WSDL document.

 Which means once the WSDL is published the client Widget Co will know what they will have to send to us and what XML document they will receive in acknowledgment.